Republican Fears About Holding The Senate Start To Sink In

 Can Republicans overcome Democratic incumbents' independent brands?

 Donnelly and McCaskill are regarded as the most vulnerable Democratic incumbents as of now.
-In Missouri, McCaskill is likely to face state Attorney General Josh Hawley, who's been thrust in the unwelcome position of investigating Gov. Eric Greitens, a fellow Republican, in an increasingly messy sex and campaign finance scandal that could lead to Greitens' impeachment.
+In Missouri, McCaskill is likely to face state Attorney General Josh Hawley, who has been thrust in the unwelcome position of investigating Gov. Eric Greitens, a fellow Republican, in an increasingly messy sex and campaign finance scandal that could lead to Greitens' impeachment.

 While Republicans got a break in North Dakota earlier this year when GOP Rep. Kevin Cramer decided eventually to run for Senate, Heitkamp has made overtures to the Trump White House and still seen as an independent figure in the state.
 Veterans of past Senate campaigns caution she won't be as easy as some think to knock off.

 The same is true for Tester in neighboring Montana, who recently raised multiple allegations of wrongdoing against Ronny Jackson, Trump's pick to lead the Department of Veterans Affairs, which ultimately sank his nomination.
 Trump has fired back against Tester repeatedly over those actions and some Republicans think the Jackson issue could hurt Tester at home.
-But in a state where nearly one in ten residents are veterans, Tester is betting that the episode won't have an impact on his race this fall.
+But in a state where nearly 1 in 10 residents are veterans, Tester is betting that the episode won't have an impact on his race this fall.

 Republicans find themselves on defense